Chas McCormick Player Props: Astros vs. Angels

-On Thursday, Chas McCormick (batting .100 in his past 10 games) and the Houston Astros face the Los Angeles Angels, whose starting pitcher will be Reid Detmers.
+On Friday, Chas McCormick (.333 slugging percentage in past 10 games, with no home runs) and the Houston Astros face the Los Angeles Angels, whose starting pitcher will be Shohei Ohtani.
 First pitch is at 8:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Twins.
+He had a hitless showing in his last game (0-for-4) against the Twins.

 Chas McCormick Game Info & Props vs. the Angels